bustammi/Analytical-Programming/README.md

 #### Output:
 <img width="650" alt="image" src="https://user-images.githubusercontent.com/67813147/172077895-bd755161-524b-4061-b669-82405d613bc5.png">

 ##### Findings:
 * For individuals who earned more than $50K (>=50K)

-  * 28% of individuals has a Bachelor's Degree
+  * 28% of individuals have a Bachelor's Degree

-  * 17% of individuals has a College Diploma
+  * 17% of individuals have a College Diploma

-  * 11% of individual has a Master's Degree
+  * 11% of an individual have a Master's Degree

 * For individuals who earned less than $50K (<$50K)

-  * 12% of individuals hold a Bachelor's Degree
+  * 12% of individuals have a Bachelor's Degree

-  * 25% of individuals has a College Diploma
+  * 25% of individuals have a College Diploma

-  * 4% of individuals has a Master's Degree
+  * 4% of individuals have a Master's Degree

-* Hence, the results of data are highly "faithful" to today's actual reality of workplace environment.
+* Hence, the data results are highly "faithful" to today's actual reality of the workplace environment.

-* The results suggest that an individual's education has a strong and postive correlation with their annual income
+* The results suggest that an individual's education has a strong and positive correlation with their annual income

-  * Individuals who earned more than "$50K" have higher percentage of education in Bachelor's and Master's Degree compared to individuals who earned less than "$50K".
+  * Individuals who earned more than "$50K" have a higher percentage of education in Bachelor's and Master's Degree than individuals who earned less     than "$50K".

-  *  We can infer that individuals who earn more than $50K holds an occuputation that deals      with higher complexity (e.g., an accountant or Business Analysis might need to deal        with customized software or programming languages, such as Excel, Python, or ERP)
+  *  We can infer that individuals who earn more than $50K hold an occupation that deals with higher complexity (e.g., an accountant or Business          Analysis might need to deal with customized software or programming languages, such as Excel, Python, or ERP)

-* It supports the premise that "Education" is a strong predictor variable, but it cannot solely determine the annual income since the analysis only focused on the simple hypothesis.
+* It supports the premise that "Education" is a vital predictor variable, but it cannot solely determine the annual income since the analysis only     focused on the simple hypothesis.

    * It does not consider the specific context of multiple predictor variables within each other.

    * Does the aggregation of work-class and education provide a more accurate and faithful result than "education" alone?

 _____________________________________

 ### Generating Histograms based on the UCI Annual Income Dataset